plusdude/element-classlist/README.md

 element.classList.contains("root");
 ```
 ## Notes
 Browsers that natively supports classList not passed all tests (at least at the moment).
-Examples above will work across most browsers, except Internet Explorer 7 and below.
+The basic functionality (see examples) will work across most browsers, except Internet Explorer 7 and below.